cebem1nt/nestjs-basketball/README.md

 ## Description

-Simple extensible backend writen with nest.js
+Simple extensible backend written with nest.js
 For now db is not finished and it simply has teams and players table.

 ## Usage